anandr88/ABCpred/README.md

 This dataset is shared for academic and research purposes only.
 Please cite the original publication when using this resource.

 ---

-## Contact

-For questions related to the dataset, methodology, or reproducibility, please open an issue in this repository.